dit4c/dit4c-website/src/index.md

  * [Slicer][dit4c-container-slicer]
  * [FSL][dit4c-container-fsl]

 If they're not an instant fit, that's OK.
-DIT4C can use any appropriate image from Docker Hub.
+DIT4C can use any container image that exposes its functionality via HTTP (80/tcp or 8080/tcp).

 #### Want a package installed for all new containers?